 In 2014, Pitchfork launched The Pitchfork Review, the site’s first print magazine, a perfect-bound, 200-plus page quarterly publication.
 The magazine is dedicated to the best in long-form music writing, photography, design and comics.
 The Review documents music culture, past and present.
-Our sixth issue features:
+Our seventh issue features:

 Aphex Twin • The B-52s • Bjork • Dead Moon • Jawbreaker • N.W.A. • The KLF • Madvillain • Sleater-Kinney • Demi Adejuyigbe • Stuart Berman • Joshua Clover • Ryan Dombal • Caitlin Donohue • Doug Aitken • Keith Bennett • Katie Carey • Leon Chew • Eric Coleman • Rachel Duggan • Aisha Franz • and many more